Holy Communion: The Amazing Means of Grace:

 Stacks Image 5

-In the Communion Theology Resources section will be found articles, papers, sermons, and other discourses pertaining to the meaning of the Eucharist in Christian faith and history.
+In Communion Theology Resources will be found articles, papers, sermons, and other discourses pertaining to the meaning of the Eucharist in Christian faith and history.

-In the Communion Liturgy Resources section will be found Eucharistic rituals from the United Methodist and Anglican traditions, as well as liturgies which I have written for use in worship.
+In Communion Liturgy Resources will be found Eucharistic rituals from the United Methodist and Anglican traditions, as well as liturgies which I have written for use in worship.

-In the Communion Video Resources section will be found links to video Eucharists which I have celebrated.
+In Communion Video Resources will be found links to videos of Eucharists which I have celebrated.

-In the Communion Celebration Lab will be found a tutorial containing suggestions for clergy to help them develop a clean, worshipful, intentional, and effective method for presiding at the Sacrament.
-Attention will be given to celebration styles for use in both Traditional and Non-traditional services.
+In Communion Celebration Lab will be found a tutorial containing suggestions for clergy to help them develop a clean, worshipful, intentional, and effective method for presiding at the Sacrament.
+Attention will be given to celebration styles for use in both traditional and non-traditional services.

 Stacks Image 21

-In the Communion Theology Resources section will be found articles, papers, sermons, and other discourses pertaining to the meaning of the Eucharist in Christian faith and history.
+In Communion Theology Resources will be found articles, papers, sermons, and other discourses pertaining to the meaning of the Eucharist in Christian faith and history.

-In the Communion Liturgy Resources section will be found Eucharistic rituals from the United Methodist and Anglican traditions, as well as liturgies which I have written for use in worship.
+In Communion Liturgy Resources will be found Eucharistic rituals from the United Methodist and Anglican traditions, as well as liturgies which I have written for use in worship.

-In the Communion Video Resources section will be found links to video Eucharists which I have celebrated.
+In Communion Video Resources will be found links to videos of Eucharists which I have celebrated.

-In the Communion Celebration Lab will be found a tutorial containing suggestions for clergy to help them develop a clean, worshipful, intentional, and effective method for presiding at the Sacrament.
-Attention will be given to celebration styles for use in both Traditional and Non-traditional services.
+In Communion Celebration Lab will be found a tutorial containing suggestions for clergy to help them develop a clean, worshipful, intentional, and effective method for presiding at the Sacrament.
+Attention will be given to celebration styles for use in both traditional and non-traditional services.